 Home

-This issue’s featured artist is Richard Moulton
+This month's featured artist is Karen Krieger

 Don’t forget you can follow us on twitter: @literaryartsmag and we’re also on Facebook.